 - As an in-house recruiter for one company

 - With a recruitment agency, who companies hire to do the legwork and find suitable candidates for them

 - With a specialist recruitment agency, finding candidates for specific industries such as engineering or finance

 Graduate jobs versus schemes

 Several employers offer graduate schemes, which tend to be between two and three years long.
-You can either apply for a HR-specific scheme or a business scheme that includes a HR placement.
+You can either apply for a HR-specific scheme or a more general business scheme that includes a HR placement.
 On a HR-specific scheme you’re likely to experience several rotations between different areas of HR such as recruitment or learning and development.
 As your rotations might be based at different locations, such as a head office, within a specific HR department or at a regional office, factory or store, travel or even relocation may be necessary.

 Applications for these schemes tend to open in September and it's advisable to submit your application in the autumn term.
 It's common for employers to invite applicants to interview before the deadline and they will close applications early if they fill all of their positions.

 For smaller employers that do not offer HR graduate schemes, you'll need to look out for any entry-level HR assistant jobs that crop up as and when.
 An entry-level job may still give you the chance to study for a qualification with the CIPD but you'll most likely be based in one location and your training is likely to cover different areas of HR simultaneously rather than rotating between different areas one by one.

 Whichever employer you join, you will most likely study for a qualification with the Chartered Institute of Personnel and Development (CIPD).

 For those looking to go into recruitment, graduate schemes or entry-level jobs with large employers aren't readily available so the most common route is to get a trainee recruitment consultant role at an agency.
 These jobs will be advertised at any point over the year.